Lockout Tagout (LOTO) and the move to Lockout, Tagout, Try-out (LOTOTO)

 Thermal

 Thermal energy is often present in steam and hot water systems where processes require or produce such things.
-Severe injuries are obviously highly likely through direct accidental contact with these but a pressurised steam vessel has enormous energy to be considered and isolated correctly.
+Severe injuries are highly likely through direct accidental contact with these but a pressurised steam vessel has enormous energy to be considered and isolated correctly.

 Kinetic

-Kinetic energy refers to energy of machinery or equipment due to motion; for example, rotating flywheels and belts.
+Kinetic energy refers to the energy of machinery or equipment due to motion; for example, rotating flywheels and belts.
 Electrically isolating a machine is instant but the removal of kinetic energy takes further effort and older equipment may not have the same braking systems as newer equipment.
 The general risks come from being caught in, caught on or caught between equipment moving as a result of stored kinetic energy.

 Potential